 Things to do in The Caribbean Lowlands

-The southern Caribbean coast is the best for enjoying the beautiful beaches of the area.
-Favourite tourist beaches include Playa Bonita, Playa Cocles, Playa Chiquita and Punta Uva.
-Puerto Viejo de Talamanca is a small but vibrant party town nestled in between the mountains and the coast, popular for its surfing, sun-worshipping, and nightlife.
+The southern Caribbean coast is home to some of the area's most popular beaches, including Playa Bonita, Playa Cocles, Playa Chiquita, and Punta Uva.
+Puerto Viejo de Talamanca, a lively town nestled between mountains and sea, is famous for its surfing, sunny beaches, and vibrant nightlife.

 Tortuguero National Park

-Despite its isolation on the northern part of the Caribbean coast, Tortuguero National Park is an extremely popular destination and one of the most important nesting sites of the g…
+Despite its remoteness on Costa Rica's northern Caribbean coast, Tortuguero National Park is one of the country's most visited protected areas.
+It's the primary nesting site for gr…

 Tortuguero National Park